amoilanen/WordTree/README.md

 'Lauantai on ollut lämmin päivä.
 Lämpimin paikka oli Kouvolan Utti, jossa oli melkein 25 astetta lämmintä.
 Pohjois-Suomessa oli lauantaina selvästi kylmempää kuin etelässä.
 Sää kylmenee myös etelässä jo sunnuntaina.
 Ensi viikko eli juhannusviikko on melko kylmä koko maassa.
 Ensi viikolla sataa myös vettä.'

+We are still using one of the languages (English) as the base to specify the common abstract meta-language and may be limited by this selected language.
+Hopefully the programming language such as JavaScript brings more formalism and mathematical like definitions.
+Although our discussion is still quite informal.

 Speculation:

 1. The common language does not change much or stays unchanged unlike the individual languages that are its renditions.
 Then it is appropriate to describe it using mathematical formulas or pure functions in a programming language (functional programming).